Bniais/Atlanteine-Pathfinding/README.md

 # Atlanteine-Pathfinding
 Created by : Bniais @HugoIecomte

-A scanner and pathfinder for kadokado Atlanteine game.
+A scanner and pathfinder for kadokado Atlanteine game : http://www.kadokado.com/game/38/play

 Make sure the whole atlanteine game is visible during scans.